 Due to the situation with the Coronavirus, and the need to limit large groups coming together, we are postponing this event and the weekend retreat.
-We will have a new date very soon, so we can start plannign and aiming for that.
+We are still committed to running this event, so we'll announce a new date as soon as we can.

 We do hope to have some online content coming over the next few months, so do sign up for our newsletter if you're interested in accessing that.